kishanlalchoudhary/ResearchSphere-Frontend/README.md

 # ResearchSphere Frontend

-**ResearchSphere** is a platform designed to bridge the gap between students seeking research/project opportunities and professors offering such opportunities.
+**ResearchSphere** is a web-based platform designed to connect students seeking research/project opportunities with professors offering them.

 ## Prerequisites